 MEAC believes that midwives provide care that is essential to the health of the nation.
 The future of midwifery depends on the education of midwives who are prepared to provide high quality care that is responsive to the needs of women, and who can participate effectively in the transformation of our system of maternity care.

-We are pleased to report that the number of students enrolled in accredited midwifery programs is growing.
-MEAC currently accredits eight freestanding institutions and two programs that reside within universities, providing excellent midwifery education for more than 500 matriculating students.
-Four new schools have applied for accreditation within the last year and at least two others have indicated their intent to apply.
+We are pleased to report that the number of students enrolled in accredited midwifery programs has been growing each year.
+MEAC currently accredits eight freestanding institutions and one program that resides within a university, providing excellent midwifery education for more than 600 matriculating students.
+Two new schools have applied for accreditation within the last year and at least two others have indicated their intent to apply.

 As the number of midwives is growing, legal recognition is also expanding.
 Over half of all states now regulate direct-entry midwifery, and at least fifteen other states are considering legislation.
 At the same time, midwives are working to improve access to care by tackling the complex challenges of insurance coverage, equitable reimbursement, and employment opportunities.